radicalbit/helicon-node-quickstart/README.md

 _subscribe_ operations can be performed by using the `HeliconSubscribeClient` class exported by the library.

-To initialize a new `HeliconSubscribeClient` istance, the user is tasked to fill all the required parameters of the constructor such as:
+To initialize a new `HeliconSubscribeClient` instance, the user is tasked to fill all the required parameters of the constructor such as:

  - The authorization server URL
- - The address where the GRPC Host is located
  - The port to which the GRPC Host is binded
  - The rest of the authentication parameters such as Client Secret, clientId and Tenant